 The Vehicle to Grid trial went into its second phase in June this year, where eligible participants across Midlands, South West and South Wales receive free smart chargers for evaluation.

-Prerequisite to receiving one of the £5,500 smart chargers is owning a Nissan electric vehicle with a battery size of at least 40 kW, as well as living in the regions covered by Western Power.
-The decision was made due to Nissan’s CHAdeMO capabilities and will remain in force despite the addition of a new charger.
+Prerequisite to receiving one of the £5,500 smart chargers is owning a Nissan electric vehicle with a battery size of at least 40 kW and living in the regions covered by Western Power.
+The decision was made due to Nissan’s CHAdeMO capabilities and will remain in force despite a new charger.
 Electric Nation further asserts its importance by referring to the inclusion of multiple energy suppliers, or as they put it: “Electric Nation Vehicle to Grid is different to other V2G projects because it is using up to five different energy suppliers instead of just one.
 This means that the trial is a more realistic simulation.

-“We are very excited to be part of the Electric Nation Vehicle to Grid trial so we can demonstrate how electric vehicles can play an important role in our electricity system,” says said Eduard Castañeda, co-founder and Chief Product Officer at Wallbox, adding: “Quasar can help the electricity grid and can also generate income for EV drivers.
+“We are very excited to be part of the Electric Nation Vehicle to Grid trial, so we can demonstrate how electric vehicles can play an important role in our electricity system,” says said Eduard Castañeda, co-founder and Chief Product Officer at Wallbox, adding: “Quasar can help the electricity grid and can also generate income for EV drivers.
 Although this trial is all about simulating the future, the V2G charging technology exists today.”

 - ADVERTISEMENT -

 Can this charger do V2H when there is a grid outage?
 Cause that would be really interesting.